noah-finestone/Event_Management_API/README.md

 ````

-Then install fastapp using all flag like (or pip install -r requirements.txt)
+Then install fastapi using all flag like (or pip install -r requirements.txt)
 ```

 pip install fastapi[all]

 ````

-Then go this repo folder in your local computer run the following command
+Then go to the root folder of this project and run the following command
 ````

 uvicorn app.main:app --reload